-Needed a digital content platform that can scale as the business grows
+Lacked a digital content platform that could scale with the business

-Content creators blocked by inefficient content processes; publishing was slow and difficult
+Content processes were inefficient — publishing was slow and difficult

 We’re super excited to have Contentful as a partner for the things they’re powering for us today as well as the things they’re going to power for us in the future.